Tag: writing

 Ann Griffiths (1776–1805): The Mystic Voice of Welsh Methodism

 Within the religious and cultural history of Wales, few figures possess the quiet yet enduring authority of Ann Griffiths, the celebrated hymn writer of Montgomeryshire.
 Though her life was tragically short, ending at the age of only twenty-nine, her influence on Welsh Nonconformist spirituality has been profound and lasting.
-In an era when women rarely…
+In an age when women seldom…

 -